-LED Expo Thailand 2017 was one of the leading LED lighting events in Southeast Asia and ASEAN’s largest international exhibition on LED lighting products & technology.
-LED Expo Thailand provided a dynamic hub for LED/lighting companies, mainly from Southeast Asian countries, to congregate, promote and partner with neighbouring LED market at a niche level.
+LED Expo Thailand 2018 is one of the leading LED lighting events in Southeast Asia and ASEAN’s largest international exhibition on LED lighting products & technology.
+LED Expo Thailand provides a dynamic hub for LED / lighting companies, mainly from Southeast Asian countries, to congregate, promote and partner with neighbouring LED market at a niche level.

-LED Expo Thailand welcomed visitors from varied business spheres including architects, lighting industry professionals & many others to explore the use of LED for various applications in both domestic and commercial usage.
+LED Expo Thailand welcomes visitors from varied business spheres including architects, lighting industry professionals & many others to explore the use of LED for various applications in both domestic and commercial usage.

 Government Support, Policies and Incentives: